elecfreaks/learn-en/microbitKit/iot_kit/excel_and_microbit.md

 1. First part: some VBA code that is used to communicate with the micro controller
 2. Second part: some basic grid data manipulation functions which are used to break the data points and charts it.

-You can find a copy of the working spreadsheet:[https://techcommunity.microsoft.com](https://techcommunity.microsoft.com/gxcuf89792/attachments/gxcuf89792/ExcelBlog/48.6/1/SensorVisualizer_BlogVersion.zip) or find it here: [check here to download](https://github.com/elecfreaks/learn-cn/blob/master/microbitKit/iot_kit/file/SensorVisualizer_BlogVersion.zip?raw=true)
+You can find a copy of the working spreadsheet:[https://techcommunity.microsoft.com](https://techcommunity.microsoft.com/gxcuf89792/attachments/gxcuf89792/ExcelBlog/48.6/1/SensorVisualizer_BlogVersion.zip) or find it here: [check here to download](https://github.com/elecfreaks/learncn/blob/master/microbitKit/iot_kit/file/SensorVisualizer_BlogVersion.zip?raw=true)

 While you open the copy of the Excel, it reminds" The macro is forbidden", clicking "start macro" is important.

 Because this is an endless stream of data, for the purpose of this experiment, we will iterate thru the last 30 data samples collected.

-One more point: When reading from the serial communication port in VBA, the most reliable way to do that is to read byte-by-byte and not whole lines.
+One more point: When reading from the serial communication port in VBA, the most reliable way to do that is to read bytebybyte and not whole lines.
 There’s also some chance of losing some data (depending on speed of communications, speed of VBA execution, etc.), which is why I’ve added the “D:” prefix for each line.
 If the line we read doesn’t start with it, the line gets ignored as garbage data.

 With no further ado, here’s a snippet from the main loop in the VBA code: